 Certain film festivals cater to specific genres.
 If you make a horror film you would probably make Sitges your number one choice.
 London has the London Sci Fi and Fright Fest.
 While fewer acquisition executives attend genre festivals, those that do are there because they are interested in that genre.
 In marketing speak, these buyers are pre-qualified.

-5. Mom and Pop
+5. Mom and Pop/Novelty

-At the risk of sounding patronising, mom and pop festivals are small festivals that were created simply for the enjoyment of cinema.
+At the risk of sounding patronising, mom and pop festivals are small festivals that are created simply for the enjoyment of cinema.
 They are usually run by one or two people.
 Sometimes they offer wider themes, such as the Human Rights Festival.
 These festivals attract local press, but very few if any industry people and virtually no acquisitions executives attend.

 Take the time to research film festivals.
 There is so much you can learn about the top festivals online.
 Meet other filmmakers at networking events and at local film festivals and get their recommendations.
 Beware the so-called festival experts who claim to have insider knowledge of the festival circuit based on trips to lowly rated mom and pop type festivals.
 These so-called consultants are the sort of people who will fail miserably to help you in a meaningful way and often have a series of cons and ploys they like to spring on festival virgins.
 Trust your instincts, and happy festival travelling.